-VISUAL CONCEPT
+VISUAL CONCEPT CHECK-To

-CHECK-To provide students with a means of self-testing within the flow of chapter content, this feature offers a scenario with an illustration and questions to test students' understanding of key chapter concepts.
-Answers to the visual concept checks appear at the end of the chapter.
+provide students with a means of self-testing within the flow of chapter content, this online feature offers a scenario with an illustration and questions to test students' understanding of key chapter concepts.
+Answers to the visual concept checks also appear online.